-As safety performance against target during 2009 was disappointing in the areas noted in the table above, the Company continues to rigorously implement, review and adjust the safety improvement plan accordingly in its efforts to deliver continuous improvement.
+As safety performance against target during 2009 was disappointing in the above areas, the Company continues to rigorously implement, review and adjust the safety improvement plan accordingly in its efforts to deliver continuous improvement.
 In terms of preventable vehicle accidents the performance has been unacceptable and focus continues heavily on this area with implementation of a robust assessment and training plan aimed at changing behaviour and improving concentration skills.
 It is expected that this, together with adoption of a zero tolerance approach, should deliver improvements in the Company's safety performance.